Kennyslaboratory/Reverse-Engineering-Cheatsheet/README.md

 -----------------
 # The Big Picture
-**`DON'T TRY TO MEMORIZE EVERYTHING!!!`** As you learn, you will be tempted to memorize a lot of things at once and overwhelm yourself.
-Don't waste your valuable time and energy trying to memorize everything.
-Focus on memorizing the techniques and strategies used to enumerate memory and attack vectors.
-If you forget what a few things are, you can refer to this page for reminders.
+**`DON'T TRY TO MEMORIZE EVERYTHING!!!`**
+Just focus on memorizing the techniques used to analyze, debug, and examine memory.
+I've created this github as a place for students to get a fast overview of Reverse Engineering and leave you with a bird's eye view of it.

 ## Important Coding Concepts
 | Subject | Description |